Open Letter to Parents: Two Philosophies To Guide Them (Part I)

 How You Can Support This Philosophy

-When your son comes home after a practice or competition, consider how you frame your feedback and if feedback is appropriate at all.
-Remind yourself that he is the one in the arena whose face is marred with sweat and blood and who must shoulder the disappointment and potential embarrassment of a loss.
+When your child comes home after a practice or competition, pause to consider how you frame your feedback—and whether feedback is even needed at all.
+Remember—they’re the one in the arena, marred with sweat and blood, carrying the disappointment and possible embarrassment of a loss.
 With this in mind, your caring parental instinct will do the rest.

-We are shaping his internal voice, and we want that voice to say,
+We are helping shape their internal voice, and we want that voice to say:

 "What matters most is that I have the courage to step into the arena."